 Children's Choir, for students in third through sixth grades, teaches the fundamentals of choral singing and beginning musicianship skills.

 Chorale is mostly for middle school students who have either advanced from Children’s Choir or have demonstrated an understanding of fundamental vocal skills in their audition.
-Chorale offers more challenging part-singing, and sight-reading skills which include mastering the intervals in the major scale.
+Chorale offers more challenging part-singing and sight-reading skills including mastering the intervals in the major scale.

 Choristers is an advanced level choir where members have either been promoted from Chorale or have demonstrated strong musicianship and sight-reading skills in their audition.
-Multi-part singing, and additional performance and tour opportunities are added for the Choristers’ experience.
+Multi-part singing, as well as additional performance and tour opportunities are added for the Choristers’ experience.